All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can TB-4 reverse baldness?

 TB-4 can stimulate hair growth from dormant but still-viable follicles.
-It cannot regenerate follicles that have been permanently lost.
+It can't regenerate follicles that have been permanently lost.
 For early to moderate hair loss, significant improvement is possible.
 For advanced baldness, expectations should be modest.

 How long do I need to use TB-4 for hair growth?